typeheim/fluent-states/README.md

   public securityArchiveIdentifiersStream = this.securityArchive.pipe(map(item => item.id))
 }

+// define state type to use in type definitions further on export type BookState = State<BookStore>
 ```

 Once you defined store, you can get readonly state that consist of all of the public properties.